Amazon Shopping Tips

 Other noteworthy apps

 Apple’s magnifier app—This free app has many cool features, such as a slider for zooming in and out, 12 color filters, and contrast controls.
 However, it is more complicated to use.
 In the app settings, users can select which options they want to have available.
-Options include turning on and off the color filters so they do not appear on the screen all the time.
+Options include turning on and off the color filters so they do not always appear on the screen.

 Claro Magic X—This nifty free magnification app does not offer as many features.
 But it will magnify up to 16x if you need more magnification.
 The user interface is pretty straightforward.
 Primary options are at the bottom of the screen, and other features, such as the contrast and filter buttons, are in the middle of the display along the sides.